 Cauliflower and Kale Curry Soup

-- 1 large cauliflower, cut into florets and chopped into ‘rice’ in a food processor or hand-grated
+- 1 large cauliflower, cut into small florets

 - 4 tablespoons curry powder

 - 1 teaspoon paprika

 - 1 large onion, minced